Indonesia national badminton team

 The Indonesian team has not been absent from the Thomas Cup tournament (world men's team championship) since it first entered and won the competition in 1958.
-The Indonesia men's team has participated in Thomas Cup 28 times, won the title 14 times and never failed to qualify for inter-zone competition.
-Indonesia has played in the decisive final tie on 21 occasions and never failed to place among the top four teams, except in 2012.
+The Indonesia men's team has participated in Thomas Cup 30 times, won the title 14 times and never failed to qualify for inter-zone competition.
+Indonesia has played in the decisive final tie on 22 occasions and once failed to place among the top four teams in 2012.

-The Indonesia women's team has participated in Uber Cup 25 times, won the title 3 times and once failed to qualify in 2006.
-Indonesia has played in the decisive final tie on 10 occasions.
+The Indonesia women's team has participated in Uber Cup 27 times, won the title 3 times and once failed to qualify in 2006.
+Indonesia has played in the decisive final tie on 11 occasions.

 The Indonesia mixed team has won Sudirman Cup once in 1989.
 Indonesia has played in the decisive final tie on 7 occasions.